ko-laboratory/site/team.md

     <p style="font-size: 24px; margin: 0;"><strong>Monique Cavalcante</strong></p>
     <p style="font-size: 18px; margin: 0;">Project administrator (Fiocruz)</p>
     <p style="font-size: 14px; margin-top: 5px;">
-      Monique holds a degree in Business Administration specializing in Finance (2006), a Master’s in Regional and Urban Development from Universidade Salvador (2018), and a Public Health MBA (2023).
+      Monique holds a degree in Business Administration specializing in Finance (2006), a Master's in Regional and Urban Development from Universidade Salvador (2018), and a Public Health MBA (2023).
 Since 2008, she has been involved in managing research projects focused on the development of diagnostic tests and vaccines for Leptospirosis, cohort studies on children with congenital Zika virus syndrome, and a cohort project for the diagnosis of COVID-19 at the Laboratory of Pathology and Molecular Biology at the Gonçalo Moniz Institute, Fiocruz-BA.
 Outside of work, she enjoys traveling.
     </p>
   </div>
 </div>